 - Destroy cancer cells that have come back (recurrent cancer), or that have spread to other parts of your body (metastatic cancer).

 The type of chemotherapy drugs your doctor chooses for your particular diagnosis depends upon a few factors, including:

 - The type of cancer you have.
 Some types of chemotherapy drugs are used for many types of cancer.
 Other drugs are used for just one or two types of cancer.

 - Whether you have other health problems, such as diabetes or heart disease

 The geographic place where you receive chemotherapy treatments can vary, depending on the regimen selected by you and your physician.
 You may receive chemotherapy during a hospital stay, at home, or in a doctor’s office, clinic, or outpatient unit in a hospital (which means you do not have to stay overnight).
-No matter where you go for chemotherapy, the doctors and nurses at Little Rock Hematology/Oncology, a division of CARTI, will keep a close watch for side effects, quickly making any needed drug changes based on your reaction to the drugs.
+No matter where you go for chemotherapy, the doctors and nurses at CARTI will keep a close watch for side effects, quickly making any needed drug changes based on your reaction to the drugs.

 The frequency and interval of chemotherapy treatments also differs from patient to patient.
 As treatment schedules for chemotherapy vary widely, how often and how long you receive chemotherapy treatments depends on: